xtuml/mc/doc/notes/4_cds_instdump_dnt.md

   instance_loaders
   dispatchers

-Each class is going to need an instance dumper.
-  Maybe it should link into class_info.
-  Each data types will have a dumper.
-  Each attribute will call the associated data type dumper.

 Consider defining a class to carry a file name and file contents.
 Use this in conjunction with emit-to-file.
 This seems especially appropriate when percolating templates up through several layers of invocation/stack.

-Use call by reference rather than the attr_ strangeness.
-The call-by-reference mechanism will closely map between OAL and RSL.
-Consider passing in the instance that will contain the output values.

-Basically make the RSL actions, functional allocation and file naming look as much like the model as feasible.
-  - Use OAL style in the RSL.
-  - Use a precise mapping for the names of the operations.
-  - Pass the same argument names.

-Edit docgen to explore.
-Functionize (OAL) beginning of 3020.
-Test in RSL-only first.
-Rid more transients.

-sys.arc (easy) [TE_SYS]
-  Package as function unless emit-to-file prevents it.

-marking (hard) [TM_?]
-  Somehow support marking, probably using the same marking files, but maybe not.

-factory_factory (easy but option to improve) [TE_SYS + lots of singletons] This has a ton of subroutines that will easily turn into operations on the various classes.
-However, this really should be some kind of loadable text file.

-q.assoc.pseudoformalize.arc (easy) [TE_REL]
-  This has PseudoFormalizeUnformalizedAssociations.

-MC_metamodel_populate (big) [TE_SYS]
-  Should this be made hierarchical with operations delegated down?
-  Yes, we should at least break it out as it is now.
-  All of the functions invoked from this query are fairly OALish.

-q.domain.analyze.arc (easy) [TE_C?]
-  Turn this into an operation that calls other operations.

-a.oal.analyze.arc (medium) [TE_ABA or TE_SMT]
-  This contains the various operations called by q.domain.analyze.arc.
-  These should be placed onto the appropriate TE_ classes.

-CreateSpecialWhereClauseInstances (easy) [TE_SWC]
-  Called from sys.arc, defined in q.oal.analyze.arc.

-te_c_CollectLimits (easy) [TE_C]
-  simple roll-up

-translate_all_oal (easy) [TE_ABA]

-q.oal.translate.arc (easy) [TE_ABA] 4

-q.smt.generate.arc (easy except for select_related) [TE_SMT] 69
-  Select related is huge.

-t.smt.c (difficult) [TE_SMT] 29
-  Consider making these into "real" templates.

-q.val.translate.arc (easy but long) [TE_VAL] 34

 8. Design Comments